Skip to content

 Observation and discussion

-5.4 Describe the consequences of a poor fitting rug
+5.4 Describe the consequences of a poor fitting rug Consequences may include:

-• Damage to the rug
+• Damage to rug

 Discussion